na-na-hi/renget/archive/tmd2many_abilities.md

 Tough Claws | The damage of the User's Physical Moves is increased by 3.
 Toxic Boost | While Poisoned, the User's Attack is increased by 5.
 Toxic Debris | When the User is hit by a Physical Move, the Opponent is Poisoned.
 Attacking them again makes the Opponent Badly Poisoned.
-Trace | At the start of the battle, the User copies an Ally's Ability, replacing Trace.
+Trace | Once per battle, the User can copy an Ally's Ability, replacing Trace.
 Transistor | Increases the damage of the User's Electric-Type Moves by 5.
 Triage | The User's HP-restoring Moves have their AP cost reduced by 1.
 Truant | The User's Attack Stat is increased by 2 Stat Points.
 After using a Move once, the User's AP is decreased to 3 until a turn has passed without a Move being used.